 The Value of FTR Market Competitive Intelligence

-FTR transactions are a complex market instrument with enormous volumes of associated data, and as such, have unique challenges with doing market analysis.
-This post explores these challenges, and how Yes Energy® can help you Win the Day Ahead™ with better data delivery.
+FTR transactions are a complex market instrument with enormous volumes of associated data and come with unique challenges with completing market analysis.
+Explore these challenges and how Yes Energy® can help you Win the Day Ahead™ with better data delivery.

 Why Would You Want to Analyze FTR Market Data?

 FTR trades and prices are public data.
 This means that anyone can access this data and use it for competitive intelligence analysis purposes.
 Some of the questions that the market is asking are:

 - How are my competitors performing?